-How You Can Help Relieve Back Pain when Standing for Too Long
+How to Relieve Back Pain From Standing

 It is illustrated below from Exercise #1 from the Limited Mobility Exercises (See Table of Contents).
 It helps to reduce back pain by:

 - Reducing the anterior pelvic tilt that is produced from standing (disc pressure balance).